shreepads/linux-onedrive-backup/README.md

 # linux-onedrive-backup

-Backup files on MS OneDrive from Linux.
+Backup files to Microsoft OneDrive from Linux.

 Note that the step to upload the encrypted backup files into MS OneDrive is handled from a browser e.g. Firefox.